human-writes/aio/README.md

 The component writes raw and HTML text.
 When an HTML tag is found the style of this tag is applied to the text.

 ### CodeWriter

+CodeWriter does almost the same job as TextWriter except it follows code syntax workflow by opening and closing brackets before it writes code in between.

 The component writes HTML text inside a _pre_ tag embedding a _code_ tag for the decoration.
 When a tag is found it is written as is and not interpreted.